-(Veiny Vetchling, Wild Pea).
-One of few late May - early June blooming plants in the Upland Prairie Garden, this native perennial climbing vine has 4-angled stems, without wings, that sprawl and climb on other plants and can grow up to 3 feet long, but on the Prairie are usually much shorter.
+Veiny Pea is one of few late May - early June blooming plants in the Upland Prairie Garden.
+This native perennial climbing vine has 4-angled stems, without wings, that sprawl and climb on other plants.
+The stems can grow up to 3 feet long, but on the Prairie are usually much shorter.

 The inflorescence is a dense stalked unbranched cluster (a raceme) that rises from the leaf axils.
 The individual flowers number 6 to 26 and are on short stalks.

 Flowers are 5-parted, about 3/4 inch long with a calyx that is greenish on the bottom, shading to pinkish on the top with deeper color veining.
-The calyx is about 1/3 the length of the total flower, has 5 lobes at the top edge and has dense fine hair.
+The calyx is about 1/3 the length of the total flower; it has 5 lobes at the top edge and has dense fine hair.
 The corolla is typical of Pea family flowers.
-It has petals that shade from white to reddish pink, that with age the pink color fades to bluish-white.
+It has petals that shade from white to reddish pink; with age the pink color fades to bluish-white.
 One petal of the corolla turns upward forming the larger banner petal.
 It has a notch at the top and is the most colorful, with deeper color veining being prominent.
-The other petals are usually whitish - two narrow laterals that fold downward and forward and between the laterals are two joined keel petals within which are the reproductive parts - several stamens and the style of the ovary.
+The other petals are usually whitish - two narrow laterals that fold downward and forward and between the laterals are two joined keel petals within which are the reproductive parts - ten stamens and a single style of the one-carpel ovary.

 Habitat: The plant spreads by rootstocks (rhizomes) and like most vetches, care should be taken in planting this in the home garden.
 It is found in open woods and prairies in dry to moderate moisture conditions.
 Full sun is preferred.